This is a sort of checklist of bearded species, with particular

 Uses in hybridizing: many.
 Although there is probably not much value in reproducing what Hager and the Craigs have already done in their MTB lines, there is room to work with the smaller (SDB-sized) end of these lines, especially if some of the more recently available small TTTT species (I. schachtii, for example) are also used.
 There is also a largely unexplored potential for well-branched arilbred medians from using I. aphylla with tetraploid arils and breeding the offspring with smaller C. G. White - type arilbreds.
 The use of aphylla/pumila hybrids in MDB breeding may also have potential.

-horticultural class: MDB
+class: MDB chromosome

-fertility: fertile
+configuration: PP:16 fertility: fertile

-Distribution: Greece, Macedonia, southern Balkans, Bosporus
+Distribution: Greece, Macedonia, southern Balkans,

 Distinctive characteristics: falcate foliage, rounded bracts